All Work

 What a similar engagement looks like

 Deepfield is a platform we embed.
 A typical engagement runs 12 to 16 weeks.
-We configure the pipeline for your domain, ingest your sources and credibility priors, tune the reasoning prompts and scoring weights, and run the first real assessment together with your team.
+We configure the pipeline for your domain, ingest your sources and credibility priors, tune the reasoning weights, and run the first real assessment together with your team.
 At the end you keep the running system, the knowledge graph, the code, and your data.

 For internal champions